Multiple High-Risk Events Involving Workflow for Wasting of Medications Used by Anesthesia

 The goal of controlled substance drug diversion programs is to prevent diversion and ensure accountability of medication throughout the medication use process while not impinging on providers or negatively impacting patient care.
 All controlled substances require additional monitoring to ensure compliance with applicable state and federal laws, and a thorough system for reconciling use should be developed and monitored.

 The above case highlights several gaps in controlled-substance procedures that could place patients and the organization at risk.
-To reduce the potential risk of diversion, any unused controlled substance would ideally be returned immediately at the end of case to the pharmacy to be wasted by a pharmacist.
+To reduce the potential risk of diversion, any unused controlled substance that is not intact in the manufacturer packaging would ideally be returned immediately at the end of case to the pharmacy to be wasted by a pharmacist.
 This process would allow an independent party to verify the use of the product against the record, as well as provide the opportunity to perform qualitative testing to verify unadulterated drug.5 For organizations where this workflow is not feasible or preferred, processes must be developed that require disposal of controlled substances to be conducted and documented in the presence of a witness.
-If immediate waste of a controlled substance is not possible, processes should ensure that the product is either secured or in the possession of the provider who prepared the medication.
+If immediate waste of a controlled substance is not possible, processes should be developed to ensure fully accountable use of all medications utilized during the case.
+Solutions may vary but can include documenting waste via automated dispensing cabinets or directly in the EHR with a witness.

 Many non-controlled drugs also have high abuse or diversion potential, and organizations may also seek to apply similar policies and procedures to monitor their use.
 In this particular case, propofol was deemed as an institution-specific controlled substance.
 Periodic random audits may help identify failures to comply with organizational policies, and collaboration with departmental leadership is essential to ensure correction of these deficiencies.